reyhanadi/Controller-Lamp-With-Discord-ESP8266-or-Pengendali-Lampu-Dengan-Discord-ESP8266/README.md

 4. Use Bot Commands:
 •	In the Discord server, use commands such as l1n to turn on Lamp 1 or l2m to turn off Lamp 2.

+Shortcomings of this Project:

+- Lack of Discord Library in Arduino:
+One limitation is the absence of a dedicated Discord library for Arduino applications.
+It is suggested that in the future, a specific library for Discord be provided, similar to the simplicity found in libraries for other platforms like Telegram.
+This would facilitate the creation and development of IoT projects with Discord integration.

+- Local IP Address:
+The current implementation uses a local IP address for communication between the Discord bot and the IoT device (NodeMCU).
+It would be beneficial to explore options for dynamic or global IP addresses to enhance accessibility and connectivity.

+- Limited Hosting Compatibility:
+Due to the reliance on a local IP address, the project may face challenges when deployed on hosting services or platforms like Replit.
+As it stands, the local IP setup restricts the ability to seamlessly connect the IoT device with the Discord bot in hosting environments.